MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 **NOTES**:

 - GitHub also gives you the option to download the samples in a Zip file.
 We recommend that you clone the repo since it's more convenient to get future updates simply by updating the repo rather than downloading a new Zip file every time.
+- If you previously did the [Mesh 101 tutorial](../mesh-101-tutorial/mesh-101-01-overview-and-setup.md)  and you cloned the repo at that time, you should run a *pull* operation on the repo so you have the latest changes for Mesh 201.
 - We're not currently accepting code contributions to our samples.
 If you have any feedback or if you run into any issues with the samples or the Mesh toolkit, do the following: in a Unity project that has the Mesh toolkit package installed, select **Mesh Toolkit** > **Give feedback to Microsoft** and then use the feedback link in the Mesh toolkit to let us know.

 **Important**: If you're cloning, you should have [Git LFS installed](https://git-lfs.com/).